Edwin Lutyens: India (1912–1930)

-Largely designed by Lutyens over 20 or so years (1912 to 1930), New Delhi, situated within the metropolis of Delhi, popularly known as 'Lutyens' Delhi', was chosen to replace Calcutta as the seat of the British Indian government in 1912; the project was completed in 1929 and officially inaugurated in 1931.
+Largely designed by Lutyens over 20 or so years (1912 to 1930), New Delhi, situated within the metropolis of Delhi, popularly known as 'Lutyens' Delhi', was chosen to replace Calcutta as the seat of the British Indian government in 1911; the project was completed in 1929 and officially inaugurated in 1931.
 In undertaking this project, Lutyens invented his own new order of classical architecture, which has become known as the Delhi Order and was used by him for several designs in England, such as Campion Hall, Oxford.
 Unlike the more traditional British architects who came before him, he was both inspired by and incorporated various features from the local and traditional Indian architecture—something most clearly seen in the great drum-mounted Buddhist dome of Viceroy's House, now Rashtrapati Bhavan.
 This palatial building, containing 340 rooms, is built on an area of some 330 acre and incorporates a private garden also designed by Lutyens.
 The building was designed as the official residence of the Viceroy of India and is now the official residence of the President of India.

 The Delhi Order columns at the front entrance of the palace have bells carved into them, which, it has been suggested, Lutyens had designed with the idea that as the bells were silent the British rule would never come to an end.
-At one time, more than 2,000 people were required to care for the building and serve the Viceroy's household.
+At one time, more than 2,000 people were required to care for the building and serve the Rastrapati Bhavan.

 The new city contains both the Parliament buildings and government offices (many designed by Herbert Baker) and was built distinctively of the local red sandstone using the traditional Mughal style.

 When composing the plans for New Delhi, Lutyens planned for the new city to lie southwest of the walled city of Shahjahanbad.
 His plans for the city also laid out the street plan for New Delhi consisting of wide tree-lined avenues.